Hamsini06/Hamsini06/README.md

 - Machine learning
 - SQL

-### About Me

-I am currently working as an associate software developer.
-Some of my activities involve:
-- SSMS (Sql Server): Working on Backend integrations
-- ASP .NET: Server side integrations for interfaces
-A ticketing system in followed wherein necessary enhancements and customisations are represented.

 Some of my interests include:
 - :books: I love learning new languages and I'm currently learning Japanese
 - :headphones: Music is my passion and discovering different styles piques my interest.
 Heavy into hip-hip, rock, pop and rap music